RyanReedKnight/Notes-and-instructions/Kernel/kernel-compilation-pop-os.md

 4. Install necessary dependencies listed
 	<a href="https://www.kernel.org/doc/html/v4.12/process/changes.html">here</a>.
-	Note the on Pop OS, and I assume other Debian like distributions, it is necisary to install libelf-dev and libssl-dev.
+	Note the on Pop OS, and I assume other Debian like distributions, it is necessary to install libelf-dev and libssl-dev.

 5. In the .config file, set both CONFIG_SYSTEM_TRUSTED_KEYS to "".